Share this Article

 What is a Credit Card Convenience Fee?

-A convenience fee is an additional charge to your consumer beside the payment due.
+A credit card convenience fee is an additional charge to your consumer beside the payment due.
 It is called a ‘convenience’ because your business has provided the consumer another avenue from which they may make a payment (outside the standard payment channels).
-For instance, because a card present merchant may accept primarily cash, accepting a credit card can be considered a convenience to the consumer, thus this merchant may be eligible to charge a convenience fee.

 It is important to remember that other factors also determine whether your business can charge this type of fee.
 Let’s take a look at some of those rules.